ruby/ruby/doc/yjit.md

 by using the `chruby` tool:

 ```
-chruby ruby-microjit
+chruby ruby-yjit
 ruby myscript.rb
 ```

-You can dump statistics about compilation and execution by running uJIT with the `--ujit-stats` command-line option:
+You can dump statistics about compilation and execution by running uJIT with the `--yjit-stats` command-line option:

 ```
 ./miniruby --ujit-stats myscript.rb
 ```

-The machine code generated for a given method can be printed by adding `puts UJIT.disasm(method(:method_name))` to a Ruby script.
+The machine code generated for a given method can be printed by adding `puts YJIT.disasm(method(:method_name))` to a Ruby script.
 Note that no code will be generated if the method is not compiled.

 ## Source Code Organization

 The uJIT source code is divided between:
-- `ujit_asm.c`: x86 in-memory assembler we use to generate machine code
+- `yjit_asm.c`: x86 in-memory assembler we use to generate machine code
-- `ujit_asm_tests.c`: tests for the in-memory assembler
+- `yjit_asm_tests.c`: tests for the in-memory assembler
-- `ujit_codegen.c`: logic for translating Ruby bytecode to machine code
+- `yjit_codegen.c`: logic for translating Ruby bytecode to machine code
-- `ujit_core.c`: basic block versioning logic, core structure of uJIT
+- `yjit_core.c`: basic block versioning logic, core structure of YJIT
-- `ujit_iface.c`: code uJIT uses to interface with the rest of CRuby
+- `yjit_iface.c`: code YJIT uses to interface with the rest of CRuby
-- `ujit.rb`: `UJIT` module that is exposed to Ruby code
+- `yjit.rb`: `YJIT` module that is exposed to Ruby code
 - `test_asm.sh`: script to compile and run the in-memory assembler tests
 - `vm.inc.erb`: template instruction handler used to hook into the interpreter